 1. Who is the most important signee in this class?

-2. Who is the most underrated signee in the class?
+2. Who is the most underrated signee in this class?

-3. Who is the most overrated signee in the class?
+3. Who is the most overrated signee in this class?

 4. Who is the prospect SMU will most regret missing out on?